What’s The Difference Between Stroke And Heart Attack

 – Disclaimer –

 This blog is for informational & educational purposes only and does not intend to substitute any professional medical advice or consultation.
-For any symptoms or medical advice, please consult with your physician, call 911 or Book an appointment with our board-certified doctors at Manhattan Medical Arts.
+For any symptoms or medical advice, please consult with your heart doctor, call 911 or Book an appointment with our board-certified doctors at Manhattan Medical Arts.